-For a student to be eligible to receive weighted credit for an AP, or IB course, the student's course must have been taught by an Arkansas licensed teacher who has received the appropriate training required by Arkansas statute and ADE Rule or, for an AP teacher, is in the process of completing an Additional Training Plan.
+For a student to be eligible to receive weighted credit for an AP, or IB course

-Additionally, for S students taking AP or IB courses to receive weighted credit as described in this policy they must take the applicable AP or IB examination after completing the entire course.
+- The course must be taught by an Arkansas licensed teacher who has received the appropriate training required by Arkansas statute and DESE Rule or, for an AP teacher, is in the process of completing an Additional Training Plan; and - The student takes the applicable AP or IB examination after completing the entire course.
 Credit shall be given for each grading period during the course of the year, but shall be retroactively removed from a student's grade for any course in which the student fails to take the applicable exam.
-Students who do not take the exam shall receive the same numeric value for the grade he/she received in the course as if it were a non-AP or -IB course.
+Students who do not take the applicable exam shall receive the same numeric value for the grade he/she receives in the course as if it were a non-AP or IB course.2

-"Honors Courses" are those courses that have been approved by a Department of Education Committee as honors courses.
-Honors courses must stress higher order learning and be offered in addition to curriculum offerings required by the Standards for Accreditation, Arkansas Public Schools.
+"Honors Courses" are those courses that have been approved by DESE as honors courses.
+Honors courses must stress higher order learning and be offered in addition to curriculum offerings required by the Standards for Accreditation-

-Students who transfer into the district will be given weighted credit for the AP Advanced Placement or IB, International Baccalaureate honors courses approved by the Arkansas Department of Education, and concurrent college courses taken for weighted credit at his/her previous school(s) according to the preceding scale.
+Students who transfer into the district will be given weighted credit for the AP courses;; IB courses;; honors or concurrent credit college courses; and other courses approved by DESE for weighted credit that were taken for weighted credit at his/her previous school(s) according to the preceding scale.